13 Day Self-Drive Tour, Accommodated

 Day 3 | Sossusvlei, Namibia

-Try to get away as early as possible to see the early morning sun creating beautiful shadows on the enormous dunes of Sossusvlei.
+Try to start the day as early as possible to see the early morning sun creating beautiful shadows on the enormous dunes of Sossusvlei.
 Gates to the park open at sunrise.
 Climb one of the famous dunes such as Dune 45 or Big Daddy for some early morning exercise.
 It is a breathtaking experience seeing the sea of sand around you.
-Continue to Dead Vlei, a very photogenic spot of ancient dead trees.
-Thereafter you drive to the Sesriem Canyon where you can also do short hikes (dry season).
-If you want to learn more about the Namib Desert, join a guided desert walk – book at Sossusvlei Lodge.
-You will stay another night at the Desert Camp.
+Also visit Deadvlei, a very photogenic spot of ancient dead trees.
+Thereafter you drive to the Sesriem Canyon where you can also do short hikes (dry season only).
+After an adventurous day of exploring, you leave the park in the afternoon and return to The Elegant Desert Eco Camp.
+You can also pre-book a guided day trip and explore the area together with a knowledgeable guide.

 Today’s journey on gravel roads takes you to the coastal town of Swakopmund where you can find beautiful pieces of colonial architecture.
-Swakopmund is also a base for adventure activities (all optional) in the area – join a dolphin cruise in Walvis bay, go dune boarding, skydiving, fishing, take a heli flip over the desert, go quad biking, take a day trip into the desert or to the seal colony at Cape Cross.
+Swakopmund is also a base for adventure activities (all optional) in the area – join a dolphin cruise in Walvis Bay, go dune boarding, skydiving, fishing, take a scenic flight over the desert, go quad biking, take a day trip into the desert or to the seal colony at Cape Cross.
 You will spend two nights at Cornerstone Guesthouse.
-There is a variety of restaurants to choose from, but be sure not to miss the fresh seafood.
+There is a variety of restaurants to choose from but be sure not to miss the fresh seafood.

 Day 6-7 | Swakopmund, Namibia – Erongo Mountains, Namibia

 After a leisurely breakfast, you leave Swakopmund and travel inland.
-In the distance, you will see the Spitzkoppe, one of Namibia’s most recognizable landmarks.
-Go for a walk and explore the imposing granite rock formations or take a guided tour and view ancient San rock art.
-Today’s destination will be Onduruquea Lodge in the Erongo Mountains.
-Lean back and enjoy the warm atmosphere of the lodge.
-Alternatively, join a private game drive in the morning, evening or even at night.
-You will spend two nights at Onduruquea Lodge.
+In the distance, you will see the Spitzkoppe, one of Namibia’s most recognisable landmarks.
+Go for a walk and explore the imposing granite rock formations or take an optional guided tour and view ancient San rock art.
+Today’s destination will be the Otjohotozu Farm in the Erongo Mountains.
+Lean back and enjoy the warm farm atmosphere.
+Alternatively, join a game drive in the morning or afternoon (optional).
+You will spend two nights at Otjohotozu Guest Farm.

 Day 8 | Erongo Mountains, Namibia – Twyfelfontein, Namibia